THinnerichs/DTI-VOODOO/ideas/ideas.md

 - Get other method to run on my dataset (literature!!)
   - HAve to get SMILES and stuff too -> meh
 - prepare presentation
+- maybe try other stellargraph metrics as well :)))

 ----------------------------------------------------
 Talk with Robert on 03.12.: